 This procedure is available to all staff working in Shropshire maintained schools.
 A separate version of this procedure is available for Academy schools.

 The procedure should be issued to staff and those undertaking duties and responsibilities on behalf of the school during induction to advise specifically on blowing the whistle on wrongdoing.
-It is also made available to contractors, voluntary agencies, partnerships, and any others who the school has dealings with for distribution for their employees.
+It is also available to be accessed by contractors, voluntary agencies, partnerships, and any others who the school has dealings with for distribution for their employees.